-Where Do You Get a Hard Money Loan?
+Where Can You Get a Hard Money Loan?

-Hard money loans are commonly used in real estate investing.
-Traditional lenders, such as banks and other financial institutions, are not comfortable lending on risky investments.
-They are more interested in lending on stable investments where they feel there is a greater likelihood of having the loan paid back.
+Hard money loans are common in real estate investing.
+Banks and other traditional lenders are not comfortable lending on risky investments.
+They prefer lending on stable investments which they feel are more likely to pay the loan back.

-Therefore, if an investor wants to purchase a distressed property, they have limited options when it comes to finding financing.
-Real estate investors who want to do a gut rehab or a quick property flip commonly use hard money loans.
+Therefore, real estate investors who need financing to purchase distressed property have limited options.
+Investors who want to do a gut rehab or a quick property flip commonly use hard money loans.

-Hard money loans are also used by individuals who are unable to get a mortgage from a bank due to a poor credit score.
-They may have poor credit, but still have enough equity in their property to have the hard money lender interested in making a loan.
+Hard money loans are also used by individuals with a poor credit score who are unable to get a mortgage from a bank.
+Despite the poor credit, they may still have enough equity in their property to have the hard money lender interested in making a loan.
 This scenario can be seen when an owner is facing foreclosure on a property.

-Here are 4 reasons a real estate investor may obtain a hard money loan:
+Here are four benefits of getting a hard money loan:

-1. Quick Process: Since you are working with one individual lender, or a small group of lenders, there are fewer hoops to jump through.
+- Since you are working with one individual lender or a small group of lenders, there are fewer hoops to jump through.
 Hard money lenders are not interested in your credit score or how much debt you have.
+They are only interested in how much value they see in the property since the property is the asset that will be backing the loan.

-4. Good When Starting Out: Hard money loans are not right for every investor, or for every investment, but they can be a great starting point.
-When you are just starting out, these loans allow you to purchase property with very little money of your own.
-Once you have established yourself a bit as an investor, you may be able to secure a line of credit from a bank instead of using a hard money loan, which will have a much lower interest rate.
+- When you are just starting out, hard money loans allow you to purchase property with very little money of your own.
+Once you have established yourself as an investor, you may be able to secure a line of credit from a bank instead of using a hard money loan, which will have a much lower interest rate.

 While there are benefits to obtaining a hard money loan, here are 4 risks you must also consider:

-Since they are also taking a risk by loaning so much money, they want to make sure you have an incentive to pay it back quickly.
+- Since the lender is also taking a risk by loaning so much money, they want to make sure you have an incentive to pay it back quickly.

-Again, since this is a riskier investment, the hard money lender is trying to protect themselves.
-It is not uncommon for the lender to charge as much as five times the amount of a normal lender.
+- Again, this is a riskier investment, so the hard money lender is trying to protect themselves.
+A lender may charge as much as five times the amount of a normal lender.
 For example, if a typical bank charges one percent of the total loan as an origination fee, a hard money lender could charge five percent of the total loan.

-3. Not Long Term: While it is common to have a 15-year mortgage or a 30-year mortgage, this is not the case with hard money loans.
-While every contract is different, these loans will often have to be paid back within a few months or a few years.
-If the loan is not paid back within the first few months or year, the already high interest rate could increase.
+- While it is common to have a 15-year mortgage or a 30-year mortgage, this is not the case with hard money loans.
+While every contract is different, these loans often have to be paid back within a few months or a few years.
+If the loan is not paid back within the first few months or year, the already high-interest rate could increase.